Skip to Main Content

 The creatinine urine test measures the amount of creatinine in urine.
 This test is done to see how well your kidneys are working.

-Creatinine can also be measured by a blood test.
+Creatinine in the blood can be measured by a blood test.

 Alternative Names